Ryuno-Ki/webmention-tools/README.md

 3. Activate the virtualenv by `source`ing `bin/activate`
 4. Change into the cloned repository and install dependencies via `pip install -r requirements.txt'
-5. Run `pytest --cov=webmentiontools` for unit tests with code coverage
+5. Run `pytest --cov` for unit tests with code coverage